 Related on Be Brain Fit —

 Brain Inflammation: Symptoms, Causes, How to Reduce It

 Chronic inflammation of the brain shuts down energy production in brain cells, causing mental fatigue and slowing down the firing of neurons.

-This in turn can lead to anxiety, depression, brain fog, ADHD, and memory loss, as well as serious neurological diseases such as stroke and Alzheimer’s.
-(22)
+This, in turn, can lead to anxiety, depression, brain fog, ADHD, and memory loss, as well as serious neurological conditions such as stroke and Alzheimer’s.
+(21)